RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.1.md

    at System.Runtime.CompilerServices.TaskAwaiter.HandleNonSuccessAndDebuggerNotification(Task task)
    at IdentityModel.Client.HttpClientDiscoveryExtensions.<GetDiscoveryDocumentAsync>d__1.MoveNext()
    ```
 For whoever stumbles on this transitive package dependency of `System.Runtime.CompilerServices.Unsafe` (and/or `System.Text.Json `), solved it through a forced Assembly load of the v6 version (while v5 was expected and .NET Framework 4.8 loads v4.0.4).
 Solution is in the pragma-protected `SessionCmdlet::BeginProcessing` section in `SessionCmdlet.cs` and `AppDomainAssemblyResolveHelper.cs`.
 For completeness there is an OidClient logging-not-initialized seralization bug which I bypassed through `LogSerializer.Enabled = false;`.
 Inspired by https://stackoverflow.com/questions/1460271/how-to-use-assembly-binding-redirection-to-ignore-revision-and-build-numbers/2344624#2344624 in Preprocessing step of the cmdlet that needs it.
+A handy debugging line for me was: `[System.AppDomain]::CurrentDomain.GetAssemblies() | Out-GridView`.
+Or `$filePath = ".\Trisoft.ISHRemote\bin\Debug\ISHRemote\net48\IdentityModel.dll";(Get-Item -Path $filePath).VersionInfo.FileVersionRaw;$a= [System.Reflection.Assembly]::LoadFrom($filePath);$a;(Get-Item -Path $a.Location).VersionInfo.FileVersionRaw`
 * Verify Token Validation is there, happens for WCF/OpenApi at the same time... refresh token is used when expiration allows.
 Otherwise build new connection.
 * Added `WcfSoapWithOpenIdConnectConnection` next to long time `WcfSoapWithWsTrustConnection` and `OpenApiConnection` attempts as protocols on the `New-IshSession`.
 This required quite some hefty refactoring in `C:\GITHUB\ISHRemote`\Source\ISHRemote\Trisoft.ISHRemote\Connection\`.
 End result is ISHWS/OWcf web services next to ISHWS/Wcf web services.
+    * Later I read this well-written article about loading binary modules in either PowerShells, see https://devblogs.microsoft.com/powershell/resolving-powershell-module-assembly-dependency-conflicts/ and in turn his rich sample on https://github.com/rjmholt/ModuleDependencyIsolationExample/blob/master/new/JsonModule.Cmdlets/JsonModuleInitializer.cs
+* Refactor single source token code
+    * Introduce InfoShareOpenIdConnectConnectionBase to hold the token infra
+    * Merge InfoShareOpenApiConnectionParameters and InfoShareWcfSoapWithOpenIdConnectConnectionParameters into InfoShareOpenIdConnectConnectionParameters thereby single sourcing Tokens across the two services!
+And one Timeout is enough to rule them all :)
+    * Single source tokens between wcf and openapi login and refresh
+    * Remove interface on soap classes

 # Next
+* Refactor single source token code
+    * Rename InfoShareOpenApiConnection to InfoShareOpenApiWithOpenIdConnectConnection
+    * Rename Tokens to InfoShareOpenIdConnectTokens
+* Put Protocol in IshSession print next to ServerVersion (perhaps no AuthContext anymore)
+* Test refresh with short expiration
+* Extend perequisites test regarding client I'd and secret, an expired and valid set...
+Perhaps over isham20proxy
+* Test ps5.1 with wstrust, ps7 with both openidconnect
+* Test all protocol types on all platforms via newishsession (and one other smoke test) by calling it 6 times (2 ps times 3 protocols) which colors right after prerequisites
 * Cleanup `IInfoShareWcfSoapConnection.cs` and references as nobody uses it.
 * Extend and document InfoShareOpenApiConnectionParameters (redirectUri, Open up hardcoded client to ISHRemote/Tridion_Docs_Content_Importer , clean up code, check debug/verbose logging
 * Align `Test-IshSession` with `New-IshSession` plus both need tests: `NewIshSession.Tests.ps1` and `TestIshSession.Tests.ps1`